 A little rain doesn’t have to put a ‘damper’ on your camping trip to the mountains with the family.
 In fact, the steady rain fall on your tent is actually quite soothing along with the intoxicating sweet smell of summer rain.
 Furthermore, morning dew is no joke when you’re outside all night.
 A waterproof tent will keep that moisture at bay.
 The wrong tent, however, might keep you out of the woods for a while and your family will be less than thrilled should nature decide to water the Earth.
 Crossing your fingers that it won’t rain on your crappy tent isn’t the best plan either.
-Knowing what to look for in a waterproof tent will help you determine the best model for your needs.
+Knowing what to look for in a waterproof tent will help you determine the best tent for your needs.

 What To Look For

 Waterproof claims mean nothing unless your tent keeps 100% of the water outside of your tent.
 Look for a lightweight tent with seam tape.
-A heavier tent tents to weight the tent down, especially when wet, and it’ll also be easier to carry if hiking.
+A heavier camping tent tends to weight the tent down, especially when wet, and it’ll also be easier to carry if hiking.
 Waterproof seam tape is arguably the most crucial feature to look for in a reliable waterproof tent.
 A tent with a one piece tub floor is also essential in staying dry.
 The floor should be made of waterproof material that comes up at least few inches on the sides before it is sewn to the tent walls.
 Seams on or near the floor of the tent are just asking for water seepage.
 Steer clear of those models!

 Single Vs. Double Wall Tents – The best waterproof tent should repel rain and dew from the outside.
 It also needs to breathe in order to eliminate condensation from the outside.
 A less than ideal tent will be loaded with moisture on the walls in the morning, regardless of whether or not it rained.
 Who wants to wake up to a damp and clammy mess?
 There are two types of tents to satisfy these functions…